-The Herb Federation of New Zealand is dedicated to promoting the knowledge, use and delight of herbs through educational programs, research, and sharing the experience of its members within the federation and throughout the community.
+The Herb Federation of New Zealand is dedicated to promoting the knowledge, use and delight of herbs through educational programmes, research, and sharing the experience of its members within the Federation and throughout the community.

-Administered by an elected executive committee and permanent Secretariat the federations current committee members are listed in the contact pages.
+Administered by an elected executive committee and permanent Secretariat the Federation’s current committee members are listed on the contact page.

 The New Zealand Herb Federation website is intended to be a general reference.
 While the information is offered for your greater knowledge and wellbeing, this site is not intended to replace medical advice.
 We encourage you to consult your health care professional for specific medical conditions or consult a qualified Herbalist.
 Always inform your Doctor or Herbalist of any medications you are taking, or treatments you are receiving, as these can affect the treatment, they may give you.

 Whilst all reasonable care has been taken in the preparation of this website, neither the editors, nor the author can accept responsibility for any consequence arising from the use thereof or from the information contained therein.